interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 The Interledger Protocol is a protocol suite for making payments across multiple different settlement systems.

-This spec defines a Javascript ledger abstraction interface for Interledger clients and connectors to communicate and route payments across different ledger protocols.
-While the exact methods and events defined here are specific to the Javascript implementation, this may be used as a guide for ledger abstractions in other languages.
+This spec defines a JavaScript ledger abstraction interface for Interledger clients and connectors to communicate and route payments across different ledger protocols.
+While the exact methods and events defined here are specific to the JavaScript implementation, this may be used as a guide for ledger abstractions in other languages.

 To send ILP payments through a new ledger, one must implement a ledger plugin that exposes the interface defined below.
 This can be used with the ILP Client and Connector and should work out of the box.

-This spec depends on the [ILP spec](../0003-interledger-protocol/).
+~This spec depends on the [ILP spec](../0003-interledger-protocol/).~

 ## Class: LedgerPlugin
 `class LedgerPlugin`